Vienna Game: Falkbeer Variation: 2...Nf6 3.f4

-This sharp line is named after Ernst Falkbeer.
+2...Nf6 is the most common move and is named after Ernst Falkbeer.
+3.f4 is the classical reply.
 Black usually plays 3...d5, striking back in the center with a similar idea to the Falkbeer Countergambit of the King's Gambit.
 Black should not accept the gambit as 3...exf4 4.e5 forces Black to retreat with 4...Ng8 (4...Qe7 is even weaker and can be met with 5.Qe2, forcing 5...Ng8).
-Black may also transpose to the King's Gambit Declined with 3...d6.
+The classical main line continues 4.fxe5 Nxe4, reaching a position.
+5.Nf3, the traditional main move, 5.Qf3, and 5.d3 are all frequently played.

 Anthony Santasiere and Weaver W. Adams, among others, have advocated the gambit, but it also receives criticism.
 Raymond Keene wrote that the gambit is considered too risky at the grandmaster level.
-White usually responds with 5.Nf3, 5.Qf3, or 5.d3.

 Main line: 3...d5 4.fxe5 Nxe4 5.Nf3

 This is the most common continuation.
 White obtains open lines and attacking chances, but Black can usually hold the balance with correct play.
 Black's most common reply is 5...Be7, the Breyer Variation.
 Other options include 5...Nc6, 5...Bc5 (threatening 6...Bf2+), and 5...Bg4, usually continuing 6.Qe2, the Kaufmann Variation.

 In the Breyer Variation, the most common line continues 6.Qe2 Nxc3 7.dxc3 c5 8.Bf4 Nc6 9.0-0-0 Be6.
 Common deviations include 6.d4, 6...f5, and 7.0-0.
 White then often launches an attack on the kingside, most often playing 10.h4 (or a later h4).
 Black often attempts to counterattack on the queenside, frequently playing ...Qa5 at some point.